 Verify Your RebelMouse Site for Facebook

 In 2017, Facebook began taking drastic measures to reduce the spreading of fake news.
-But it's no easy feat, and the company is devoting this coming year to "fixing" Facebook and sorting through all the backlash that resulted from the fake news fallout.
+But it's been no easy feat, and the company has since devoted its time toward "fixing" Facebook and sorting through all the backlash that resulted from the fake news fallout.
 We saw this unfold after Facebook eliminated users' ability to edit preview links, header text, and images associated with content shared on the platform.
 We touched on our solution to this here.

 Today, there's more you can do to fully reclaim your content freedom and prove you're not posting fake news.
 You must verify your domain.
 Facebook's domain verification process provides a way for you to claim ownership of your domain in Business Manager.
 This ownership allows you to control editing privileges of your links and content to prevent both misuse of your domain and the spreading of misinformation.

 Here are the steps you need to take to get this done: